rmarx/DOM2AFrame-perfcal17/post.md

 ## Browsing the Web in VR

 For my PhD in web performance, I had primarily been looking into network performance, with HTTP/2 and QUIC.
-To get a bit more acquainted with browser-side performance, together with bachelor student [Sander Vanhove][lamasaurus], we wanted to do something with the hot new kid on the block: [WebVR][webvrrocks]!
+To learn more about browser-side performance together with bachelor student [Sander Vanhove][lamasaurus], we wanted to do something with the hot new kid on the block: [WebVR][webvrrocks]!
 The topic clickly turned into the question **(How) can we render webpages in 3D/VR**?
 And related: can we create UIs for games/3D experiences in plain HTML/CSS/JS?

 [lamasaurus]: https://github.com/Lamasaurus
 [webvrrocks]: https://webvr.rocks/